Typical MOQ per SKU: 5k pcs; tiered pricing from 20k+.NDA & compliance support available.

 5. Negotiate flexible MOQ and lead times.

-Many manufacturers are open to helping new brands scale gradually.
+Many professional shampoo and conditioner manufacturers and skin care facilities are open to helping new brands scale gradually if the brand identity is clear.

 Elevate Your Brand, Grow Your Sales